History of Bolivia: Christianity

 Along with the conquistadors came the Catholic clergy which began the conversion of native peoples to Christianity.
 In 1552 the first bishopric in Upper Peru was established in La Plata; in 1605 La Paz and Santa Cruz also became bishoprics.
 In 1623, the Jesuits established the Royal and Pontifical Higher University of San Francisco Xavier of Chuquisaca, Upper Peru's first university.
 The official Inca religion disappeared rapidly and Native Americans continued their local worship under the protection of local Native American rulers.
 As Christianity's influence grew, a new folk Catholicism developed, incorporating symbols of the indigenous religion.
 Whereas early Native American rebellions were anti-Christian, the revolts at the end of the 16th century were based in messianic Christian symbolism that was Roman Catholic and anti-Spanish.
 The church was tolerant of local Native American religions.
-In 1582 the bishop of La Plata permitted the building of a sanctuary for the dark Virgen de Copacabana on the shores of Lake Titicaca.
+In 1582 the bishop of La Plata permitted the building of a sanctuary for the dark statue of Our Lady of Copacabana on the shores of Lake Titicaca.